-- 1. Eliminating varying sharing bands under the commodity and capacity management mechanisms and replacing with a straight 75%-customer/ 25%-Company sharing ratio: - 2.
+- 1. Eliminating varying sharing bands under the commodity and capacity management mechanisms and replacing with a straight 75%-customer/ 25%-Company sharing ratio; - 2.
 Maintaining the overall annual incentive cap of \$1.6 million available to Piedmont; - 3.
 Expanding the tariff language to expressly include asset management fees and other forms of compensation related to capacity management; - 4.
 Adopting RFP procedures for selection of a non-affiliate asset manager; - 5.
 Implementing a triennial review of the IPA process by an outside consultant beginning in the fall of 2008; - 6.
 Clarifying the benchmark formula for commodity purchases to include new deliveries from Midwestern Gas Transmission; and - 7.
 Modifying and clarifying the provisions under which hedging costs are recoverable in the Actual Cost Adjustment ("ACA").

-The audit period under review is the ninth reporting period governed by the New Tariff.
+The audit period under review is the tenth reporting period governed by the New Tariff.

 III.
-JURISDICTION OF THE TENNESSEE REGULATORY AUTHORITY
+JURISDICTION OF THE TENNESSEE PUBLIC UTILITY COMMISSION

-Tennessee Code Annotated (hereafter "T.C.A.") gave jurisdiction and control over public utilities to the Tennessee Regulatory Authority.
+Tennessee Code Annotated (hereafter "T.C.A.") gave jurisdiction and control over public utilities to the Tennessee Regulatory Authority, now the Tennessee Public Utility Commission.
 T.C.A. § 65-4-104 states: